phunga003/Topomap/README.md

 It does this without installing anything on the target machines.

 ## How It Works

+> ℹ️ Architecture documentations is located in `/docs/ARCHITECTURE.md`

 Linux processes are files.
 Everything about a running process, its binary, its connections, its file descriptors, is exposed through the `/proc` filesystem.
 Topomap reads these files directly.